benhaub/AbstractionLayer/Applications/README.md

 ### Summary
 - If you need multiple observers, use `SignalsAndSlots`.
-- If you strictly need one, and only one, observer, use `ChainOfResponsibility`.
+- If you strictly need one, and only one, observer to take action on an alert, use `ChainOfResponsibility`.
 - If an alert must have a corresponding action, use the `ChainOfResponsibility`.
 - If it does not matter whether an alert is acted upon, use `SignalsAndSlots`.
 - If none of the above matter, use `ChainOfResponsibility`.